 - Provide physical transitions between activities.
 The physicality of the transitions will help children to see and feel they are moving from one activity to the next.

-Spiritually, children are just beginning to learn about God, Jesus, and the Holy Spirit; their roles in the Bible as well as in the children’s lives.
-The following suggestions will help facilitate the spiritual growth of young children.
+Spiritually, children are just beginning to learn about God, Jesus, and the Holy Spirit.
+They are learning about the roles the persons of the trinity play in the Bible as well as in the children’s lives.
+The following suggestions will help guide the spiritual growth of young children.

 - Make learning interactive.
-Children remember information with which they have physically and mentally interacted anyway, so carry this over to spiritual development.
+Children remember information with which they have physically and mentally interacted anyway, so the same is true when they are developing spiritually.

 - Do not try to answer a spiritual question if you do not know the answer.
 Instead, take the time to look it up or simply say to the child, “That is a really great question!
 I am not sure what the answer is.
 If I figure it out, I will get back to you.”

-- Explore the surface of a topic before digging deep.
-Children need to understand the basics of their faith before they can understand some of the complexities of it.
+- Explore the basic information about a topic before explaining the details.
+Children need to understand the basics of their faith before they can understand some of the more complicated parts of it.

 - Help the children to know God and to understand that He loves them unconditionally.
-This is the foundation of our faith.
-If they know and believe they are precious and loved, they will be more likely to accept other teachings of Christianity.
+This is the foundation of Christianity.
+If they know and believe they are precious and loved, they will be more likely to accept other teachings of the faith.

 - Remember to listen to them.
-Young children often are subjected to a lot of adult lecture time, but they need opportunities to have their voices, thoughts and opinions heard by others.
+Young children often are subjected to a lot of adult talking time, but they need opportunities to have their voices, thoughts and opinions heard by others.

-Keep in mind, children ages 6–8 vary greatly in their mental, physical and spiritual development.
-However, in general, they will respond to thoroughly-explained information, cooperative learning, and opportunities to move.
+It is important to know that children ages 6–8 differ greatly in their mental, physical and spiritual development.
+However, in general, they will respond to well-explained information, talking with friends abut what they are learning, and movement.